 the aim of early visits is to record details about you and your pregnancy which are relevant for your care, provide information about your choices for antenatal screening, discuss healthy lifestyles and asses which additional services you might need to be offered.

 visits in the second half of pregnancy aim to monitor your health and to check that your baby is well and growing as expected. also they provide continuing opportunities to discuss expectations and options for childbirth, and to prepare for motherhood.

 most pregnancy symptoms are normal. however class="ws11">immediately if any of these occur:

 severe headache ; blurred vision ; persistent itching ; changed or reduced fetal movements.

 to deal with special issues during pregnancy, a management plan will outline specific treatment and care agreed between you and your care providers. the aim is to ensure that everyone involved in your care is aware of your individual circumstances. this plan will be updated and amended as the pregnancy progresses, to reflect your changing needs.

-your midwives and doctors would like to make your birth experience special, while also making sure that it is safe. a birth plan is a record of what you would like to happen. it allows the professional caring for you to know your wishes and understand your individual needs. it is good to make plans but please remember that every birth is different as the course of labor is unpredictable. lack of flexibility can lead to disappointment when things do not happen exactly as planned- the most important thing is to keep an open mind.
+your midwives and doctors would class="ws11"> a birth plan is a record of what you would like to happen. it allows the professional caring for you to know your wishes and understand your individual needs. it is good to make plans but please remember that every birth is different as the course of labor is unpredictable. lack of flexibility can lead to disappointment when things do not happen exactly as planned- the most important thing is to keep an open mind.